dimaga/RoboND-DeepLearning-Project/README.md

 * `ctrl+b, x` - close tmux terminal session

 The hyper-pararameter optimizer took 3 days to find a solution with final_score = 45% in 40 steps.
-The following values turned out to be optimal and did not require any additional training data:
+The following values turned out to be enough to pass the project and did not require any additional training data:

 ```
 learning_rate = 0.01